brigremlin/Code-Labs-Ruby-Exercises/README.md

 <em>**Gem**</em> - Gems in Ruby are packages of code/ libraries.
 It's similar to extentions or add-ons in programs. <br>

 ## Part 2
+<em>**Conditional**</em> - Conditional statements are expressions that evaluate to either true or false and are commonly used in loops. <br>
+<em>**The difference between if, elseif and else.**</em> - If is a conditional statement that can only be used one during a loop process and is typically used as the first conditional.
+Elseif can be used as many times as needed and follow the If expression.
+Else is the final conditional expression and is only used once.
+Else is used as a way to encompass any other condition that has not been specifically covered previously in the loop. <br>
+<em>**What are Case/When statements? </em> - A case statement is similar to a switch statement and takes in the variable that will be used in the condition.
+When statements are used to match a single condition.
+While there is only one case statement, there can be several when statements.  <br>
+<em>**What is a data structure? </em> - A data structure is a way to organize data in programming.
+Data structures make it easier for computers to efficiently access data or information as needed.  <rb>
+<em>**Arrays**</em> - Arrays are data structures used to organize and store information.
+Arrays hold a list of elements that are each indexed, beginning at 0. <br>
+<em>**What is meant by 'built-in' methods?**</em> - Built-in methods are part of a programming language package and perform tasks as called. <br>
+<em>**Loops**</em> - Loops are blocks of code that cycle through conditional expressions to determine if expressions are true or false.
+They repeat over and over until the all expressions are evaluated or until the condition is satisfied and the loop breaks. <br>
+<em>**What are infinite loops?**</em> - Infinite loops are loops that continue to repeat over and over with no break and no terminating condition.
+It's important to avoid infinite loops because they require immense amounts of memory and can crash the machine/ application.  <br>

 ## Part 3